mcezzare/ComicVineTableViewExample/README.md

 ## Some Notes

-Thanks to all the contributors and maintainers of this website.
+Thanks to all the contributors and maintainers of the ComicVine website.
 I am sure that it is one of the best and most complete references for lovers of comics ever made.

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>